zyvv/Refresher/README.md

         case .pulling(let progress): pullingAnimation(progress)

         // Animation to be refreshed.
-        // overOffset: The pull-down height of the scrollview in this state. case .willRefresh(let overOffset): willRefreshAnimation(overOffset)
+        // overOffset: The pull-down offset of the scrollview in this state. case .willRefresh(let overOffset): willRefreshAnimation(overOffset)

         // Animation being refreshed.